alina-yanchuk02/news_classification_stigma/README.md

 ### 3. Classification

-The classification stage is organized in a Jupyter Notebook, with the relevant steps described in the same.
+The classification stage is organized in 2 Jupyter Notebooks, with the relevant steps described in the same.
 The data file used is the file with the cleaned data returned in the Preprocessing step.
-For now, it has only 6 basic machine learning algorithms and 1 simple neural network, their hyper-parameters tuning (except CNN) and evaluation metrics.
+The first Notebook has 6 basic Machine Learning algorithms and 3 Deep Learning algorithms, their hyper-parameters tuning and evaluation metrics.
+The second Notebook has the implemention of BERT (BERTimbau - PT BERT) algorithm (placed in a separate Notebook due to organizational issues and differences in some steps).

    - Logistic Regression
    - Linear SVC